tarwn/lessthandot-hugo/blogs/content/posts/2013-01-28-look-at-plan-explorer-pro.md

 </p>

 <p>
   To look at this in more detail and a bit clearer, save the graph so we can open it with Plan Explorer Pro.
-To do this, right click the Deadlock graph row in profiler and select Extract event data…When prompted, save the graph as an XDL file named deadlockgraph.xdl.
+To do this, right click the Deadlock graph row in profiler and select Extract event data...When prompted, save the graph as an XDL file named deadlockgraph.xdl.
 </p>

 <p>